 NEW JERSEY TAXES.
-Herold Law, P.A. has examined the income tax laws of the State of New Jersey to determine its applicability to Smart Trust, New Jersey Municipal Portfolio of Closed-End Funds Trust, Series 5 ("New Jersey Series") and its Unitholders.
+Herold Law, P.A. has examined the income tax laws of the State of New Jersey to determine its applicability to Smart Trust, New Jersey Municipal Portfolio of Closed-End Funds Trust, Series 6 ("New Jersey Series") and its Unitholders.
 In connection therewith, Herold Law, P.A. has examined such documents as they have deemed pertinent.
 It is expected that the assets of the New Jersey Series will consist of shares in entities each of which is taxed as a regulated investment company for federal income tax purposes, and each of which is classified as a "Qualified Investment Fund" under the New Jersey Gross Income Tax.
 Such entities are referred to as "New Jersey RICs," and such shares are referred to as "New Jersey RIC Shares."
-It is possible that the New Jersey Series will consist of assets other than New Jersey RIC Shares, including assets that are treated differently for New Jersey tax consequences different from or in addition to those described in this section.
+It is possible that the New Jersey Series will consist of assets other than New Jersey RIC Shares, including assets that are treated differently for New Jersey tax purposes from those described above, in which case you will have New Jersey tax consequences different from or in addition to those described in this section.